Elucidation/Christmas2014/README.md

+PSA: This is Sam's solution attempt of the christmas challenge (SamSolutionAttempt.m)

+---

 Welcome to the Christmas Challange!

 Each year, my family codes our gifts, so you have to solve a series of riddles to find out which gift is yours.